Shadow signatures and energy accumulation in Lorentzian-Euclidean black holes: Lorentzian-Euclidean black holes and photon dynamics

 which differs from the standard photon sphere equation $\partial_r(g_{tt}/r^2)=0$ because of the definitions of the quantities $\Omega=\alpha_p\mathcal{F}\varepsilon$ and $\ell=b\alpha_p$ that shall be substituted in Eq.~\eqref{rdotequation}.
 Since the function $\varepsilon(r)$ given in Eq.~\eqref{epsilonr} rapidly approaches unity as one moves away from $r=2M$, the radius $r_\textrm{ph}$ of the photon sphere can be approximated to first order by

-where the prime denotes differentiation with respect to the radial variable $r$.
 In view of the fact that $\varepsilon'(r)>0$, in our setup, $r_\textrm{ph}$ is slightly smaller than the ordinary Schwarzschild value of $3M$.
 Furthermore, the impact parameter $b_c$ of the photon sphere, which represents the infinitely lensed ring on the image plane, can be obtained by solving

 Up to the first order, we get

 which is also slightly smaller than the usual Schwarzschild value $\sqrt{27}M$ since $\varepsilon<1$.
 A similar trend, i.e., the shrinking of the photon sphere and its associated impact parameter, has been found in several nonsingular black hole models \cite{Dymnikova:1992ux,Hayward:2005gi,Nicolini:2005vd,Simpson:2019mud}.
 A common physical interpretation is that the new physics responsible for the singularity resolution effectively weakens the gravitational interaction \cite{Eichhorn:2022oma}.
 As a consequence, the photon sphere forms at a smaller radius, giving rise to a reduced shadow size.
 It is remarkable that the Lorentzian-Euclidean black hole, where the singularity is actually avoided, displays the same qualitative behavior.